Tutorial

 • Amount Type = Net Amount – shows the net balance of the account(s) for the period, after debits and credits are applied.

-Supported Dimension Totalling / Filters
+Supported Dimension Totaling / Filters

 • We support all 4 additional dimension filters in Power BI.